opencontainers/image-spec/image-layout.md

 }
 ```

-This illustrates the expected contents of a given ref, the manifest list it points to and the blobs the manifest references.

 ## Blobs

 Object names in the `blobs` subdirectories are composed of a directory for each hash algorithm, the children of which will contain the actual content.